Khalid BOURR

 Project Name: Cap 20-25 for Innovation Initiative

-Objective: Develop robust models and control mechanisms for robotic vehicles, specifically differential drive
+Objective: Develop robust models and control mechanisms for robotic vehicles, specifically differential drive robots.

 Achievements:

-• Constructed formal mathematical models for differential drive robotic vehicles, serving as the foundation for
+• Constructed formal mathematical models for differential drive robotic vehicles, serving as the foundation for subsequent control strategies.

-• Conducted an exhaustive analysis on the controlability of non-linear systems, focusing on optimal control for
+• Conducted an exhaustive analysis on the controlability of non-linear systems, focusing on optimal control for obstacle avoidance and energy efficiency.

-• Designed and implemented optimal control algorithms for these non-linear dynamical systems, enhancing
+• Designed and implemented optimal control algorithms for these non-linear dynamical systems, enhancing practical applications of robot motion planning and control in complex environments.

 Additional Note: This internship was supported by a competitive grant awarded through Challenge 2 of CAP 20–25,